Holyrood Palace or the Palace of

 disputed with England.

-1128 - David I founds the Augustinian
+1128 - David I founded the Augustinian

 Holyrood Abbey one mile north of Edinburgh